 - Special needs or special emphasis?

-Make the decision about whether or not you want to send your child away to boarding school or have her attend a local day school.
+Decide whether or not you want to send your child away to boarding school or have her attend a local day school.
 Filter out either boarding or day schools.

-The next filter is also an important one.
-Traditional schools use some kind of a marking or grading system.
+The following filter is also an important one.
+Traditional schools use some kind of marking or grading system.
 The high schools offer AP courses or are part of the International Baccalaureate program.
 Progressive schools, on the other hand, typically do not grade or mark their students' work.
 They have other ways of assessing your child's progress.
 Which approach works for you?

 Visit!